Spain is a popular destination for most travellers, but what is the best time to visit Spain?

-There’s no doubt that summer provides the best month to visit Spain.
+There’s no doubt that summer is the best month to visit Spain.
 The weather is glorious, with long sunny days the norm.

 However, there are a few downsides:

 As these are the most popular months to visit Spain, they are also the busiest and most expensive.

 If you travel to Andalusia in summer, you can be confronted by 40-degree heat, which can be hard to stand!